birkheadc/templates/fullStack/nest_next/docs/README.md

 #### @haftahave/serverless-ses-template
 Allows Simple Email Service templates to be configured automatically by serverless.
 Templates are defined in `backend/serverless/sesEmailTemplates/index.mjs`

+Templates ( and email in general ) is always done through production, so templates must be deployed to be used.
+Deploy only templates with `sls ses-template deploy`.

 ## Serverless Config
 My serverless configuration has gotten difficult to follow, so I'll explain it here before I forget.